telerik/blazor-docs/knowledge-base/grid-add-new-row-navigate-last-page.md

 ---
-title: Add a New Row and Navigate to the Last Page
+title: Add a New Grid Row and Navigate to the Last Page
 description: Learn how to add a new row to the Grid for Blazor using an external button and navigate to the last page where the new row is inserted.
 type: how-to
 page_title: Programmatically Add New Rows and Navigate to the Last Page in Telerik Blazor Grid